-Some Groups have no Chair because the Secretary serves as the Group's principal officer.
-In practice, it doesn't seem to matter which Group officer does which job as long as they all get done without confusion or conflict.
+Some groups have no Chair because the Secretary serves as the group's principal office .
+In practice, it doesn't seem to matter which group officer does which job as long as they all get done without confusion or conflict.
 It is however very important for everybody to understand who does what.

-While one year's continuous sobriety may be sufficient to undertake some other duties, the Group's principal officer, i.e. Chair or Secretary should have at least two years' continuous sobriety and have had other group experience.
+While one year's continuous sobriety may be sufficient to undertake some other duties, the group's principal officer, i.e. Chair or Secretary should have at least two years' continuous sobriety and have had other group experience.

-- Co-ordinates Group activities, preventing confusion or misunderstanding in Group affairs - Opens all regular Group meetings then turns them over to a speaker who is leader for that session only - Has final responsibility for the smooth functioning of the Group and also conducts Group Conscience and Business Meetings.
+- Co-ordinates group activities, preventing confusion or misunderstanding in group affairs - Opens all regular group meetings then turns them over to a speaker who is leader for that session only - Has final responsibility for the smooth functioning of the group and also conducts group Conscience and Business Meetings